-In any case, even before reaching that point, the humble parking meter will disappear replaced by the license plate recognition technology and an automatic charge on the credit card (until that disappears too, see point 1).
+In any case, even before you get to that point, the humble parking meter will disappear, replaced by license plate recognition technology and an automatic credit card charge (until that disappears too, see point 1).

-If you have a recent smartphone, you probably know that it supports "wireless charging", but this still means placing it on a charging pad.
-It's more convenient than connecting a cable, but there is an even better option.
+If you have a recent smartphone, you probably know that it supports “wireless charging”, but that still means placing it on a charging pad.
+It's more convenient than connecting a cable, but there's an even better option.

 True wireless charging is "OTA", or over the air.
 Just like WiFi, it doesn't need cables, plugs or charging pads - it only charges devices up to 10 meters away, quickly and safely.